-According to a report published by Business Insider, native display ads revenue will make up 74% of total US display ad revenue (Src).
+According to a report published by Business Insider, native display ads revenue will make up 74% of total US display ad revenue by 2021 (Src).

 “We forecast that US advertisers will spend $43.90 billion on native display ads this year, a 24.6% year-over-year growth.
 In 2020, we expect US native display ad spend to grow 20.2% to $52.75 billion.”

 By the mid of 2017, Google enabled publishers to place native ads through its advertising platforms i.e. Ad Manager, Ad Exchange, and AdSense (Src).
-So, why invest in a separate native ad platform when you can serve native ads through Google’s ad server i.e. Ad Manager (DFP).
+So, why invest in a separate native ad platform when you can serve native ads through Google’s ad server.
 For a mid-sized publisher, Google Ad Manager is one of the most reliable and cost-effective servers to start native advertising with.

-So, let’s start from the beginning and try to find out how can a publisher implement Google DFP native ads on a site.
+So, let’s begin from the basics and try to find out how can a publisher implement Google DFP native ads on a site.

 Table of Contents